 This was the World’s first long distance intercity high speed railway, The London & Birmingham Railway.
 Wolverton Works was the engineering headquarters of this 112 mile line for two main reasons - it was almost mid way between the two cities and it was adjacent to the Grand Union Canal enabling bringing construction materials to the location

-The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings are currently owned by property developers, St Modwen.
+The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings are currently owned by property developers, St Modwen a subsidiary of Blackstone.

-The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings are currently owned by property developers, St Modwen.
+The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings are currently owned by property developers, St Modwen a subsidiary of Blackstone.

 The Royal Train